 1. Pull The Toilet

 Before you install the cork, make sure you acclimate it to the surroundings.
 Being a natural product from a cork tree, cork flooring can expand and contract based on the temperature and humidity in the room.
 You will want to make sure you allow it to acclimate for 24 to 72 hours prior to trying to install it.
-This will ensure you keep your manufacturer warranty and that you will not run into problems in the near future.
+This will ensure you keep your manufacturer's warranty and that you will not run into problems in the future.

 3. Expansion Gap

-4. Glue Joints
+4. Care at the Joints

 5. Center the Tiles

 When working in a small space like a bathroom, it will usually look better if you center the tile in the room.
 Get a tape measure and determine the exact center point of the room.
 Then snap a chalk line so you know exactly where to start from.
 Work from the middle out and put your cut pieces of cork up against the wall.